kerosene98/rover/README.md

 Basic keys to mission success is movement, followed by automation and real world sensing / environment feed back.
 As the project progresses then add-ons such as test modules and additional sensors could be added.

-This project will be a conbination of embedded C and RUST.
+This project will be a combination of embedded C and RUST.
 Biggest reward from this project will be the learning curve and pushing the curve of understanding and experimentation.